suhaotian/xior/README.md

 ### 7. Where can I ask additional questions?

+If you have any questions, feel free to create issues.

 ## Migrate from **axios** to **xior**

 1. **Main change:** replace all `axios` imports with `xior` and check TypeScript types.